 Rev. Daniel G. Groody is the vice president and associate provost for the University of Notre Dame, where he also serves as a university Fellow and Trustee, and associate professor of theology and global affairs.
-He is a Kellogg Institute faculty fellow and the director of the Global Leadership Program within the Institute.
+He is a Kellogg Institute faculty fellow and former director of the Global Leadership Program within the Institute.
 He is a Catholic priest, a Holy Cross religious, and an award-winning professor, author, and film producer.

 Drawing on years of work on international migration and refugee issues, Groody has authored numerous books and articles, translated into seven languages, which include Globalization, Spirituality, and Justice: Navigating the Path to Peace (Orbis, 2007) and Border of Death, Valley of Life: An Immigrant Journey of Heart and Spirit (Rowman & Littlefield, 2002).